 The link with PYP units within the classrooms is very natural and most grades link with 1 or 2 units that students are inquiring with their classroom teacher.
 These activities deepen the understanding of subjects and give students the opportunity to ask questions and take the important role of action.

 PE units also follow the central idea question and follow the topics of the units.
 Students are involved in developing the focus of the unit and what assessment looks like.
-Peer and self-assessment are used frequently throughout the PE lessons
+Peer and self-assessment are used frequently throughout PE lessons.

 Scope and Sequence